HangfireIO/Cronos/README.md

 * Supports standard Cron format with optional seconds.
 * Supports non-standard characters like `L`, `W`, `#` and their combinations.
+* Supports schedule jitter via the `H` character, inspired by Jenkins.
 * Supports reversed ranges, like `23-01` (equivalent to `23,00,01`) or `DEC-FEB` (equivalent to `DEC,JAN,FEB`).
 * Supports time zones, and performs all the date/time conversions for you.
 * Does not skip occurrences, when the clock jumps forward to Daylight saving time (known as Summer time).